devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </details>
 <br/>

-## Use case 4: "Pagination" :User wants to see the number of records to display in viewport.This result set should be mutable.Pagination is achievable through limit and offset parameters in People Search
+## Scenario 4: "Pagination" :User wants to see the number of records to display in viewport.This result set should be mutable.Pagination is achievable through limit and offset parameters in People Search

 **Test case 1: Filter By First name using dataset and limit=10**